 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
-Therefore, our staff have been briefed on the importance of FGM as part of their initial Safeguarding Training and as part of our ongoing Safeguarding training on 19/9/23 - SG briefing.
-Staff are aware of some of the signs and symptoms to be vigilant for.
+Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding training on 29/8/2024 and are aware of some of the signs and symptoms.